mmmmmon/KernelCjson/README.md

 [简体中文](README-zh.md) or [English](README.md)

-This project was modifyed by [Cjson](https://github.com/DaveGamble/cJSON).

-That is a good json library.

-### Then now,The cjson can running on kernel!
+The modifyed [cjson](https://github.com/DaveGamble/cJSON) that can running on windows kernel

 </div>